3."

 was a new concept to store games in.

-Coleco's plan was new "Super versions" of their previous games for Colecovision.
+Coleco's plan was new "Super versions" of their previous games for ColecoVision.

 A game could load in for around 10 seconds.

-The very first former prototype SGM, was a disguise Colecovision in a new and stronger version.
+The very first former prototype SGM, was a disguise ColecoVision in a new and stronger version.

 It was not playable when it was prensented at Toy Fair in february in